David Ortiz shooting highlights crime plaguing Dominican Republic, slugger had called on police chief to 'take care of' it

 The second person arrested in the investigation wasn’t identified.
 There was no public indication the man was the suspected shooter.
 Police haven’t revealed a motive behind the shooting.

-Ortiz, 43, was at the bar with reggaeton singer El Sujeto and TV personality Johel Lopez.
+Ortiz, 43, was at the bar with reggaeton singer El Sujeto and TV personality Jhoel Lopez.
 The bar was described as a place where Dominican celebrities ate and drank alongside people who have made money in shady business dealings, according to the Associated Press.

 A friend told the Associated Press that Ortiz felt safe in his hometown whether or not he had run into unsavory figures in the Santo Domingo social scene.